ModelEarth/localsite/start/steps/README.md

 To fork the repos you'll be editing, go to [github.com/modelearth](https://github.com/ModelEarth?tab=repositories), choose a repo and click the "Fork" button.
 Then in your fork, click "Code > Open with Github Desktop".
 For repos you won't be editing, you can run the script below to clone.

-**Step 1.** Fork our <a href="https://github.com/ModelEarth/localsite">localsite</a> and <a href="https://github.com/ModelEarth/io">io</a> repos to preview your contributions using [Github Pages](https://docs.github.com/en/pages/quickstart).
-How to [Fork Repos](https://medium.com/@6unpnp/fork-a-github-repository-and-deploy-its-github-pages-site-d55dc53988d)
+**Step 1.** Fork one or two repos you plan to edit.
+How to [Fork Repos](https://medium.com/@6unpnp/fork-a-github-repository-and-deploy-its-github-pages-site-d55dc53988d).

-Fork other repos you plan to edit.
 <!--
 Fork <a href="https://github.com/ModelEarth/projects">Projects</a> if you're contributing to the [Open WebUI interface](/projects/src/) and related Python and Vite additions.-->
-Use our <a href="/projects/location/setup/">Docker Projects Repo Install</a> for hosting within the [Open WebUI interface](/projects/src/) with Python and Vite.
+Fork <a href="/projects/location/setup/">Projects</a> to contribute within our [Open WebUI location projects](/projects/src/) using Python and Vite.
-Fork <a href="https://github.com/ModelEarth/requests">Requests</a> if you're adding to our image and video [Storyboard Generation](/data-pipeline/research/stream).
+Fork <a href="https://github.com/ModelEarth/feed">Feed Player</a> if you're adding to our React Vite visual [Feed viewer](https://model.earth/feed/).
+Fork [Open Footprint](https://github.com/ModelEarth/OpenFootprint) if you're contributing to our DuckDB and Supabase <a href="https://model.earth/useeio.js/footprint/">USEEIO.js International</a> SQL visualizations.
-Fork <a href="https://github.com/ModelEarth/realitystream">RealityStream</a> if you're contributing to our Machine Learning visualizations.
+Fork <a href="https://github.com/ModelEarth/realitystream">RealityStream</a> if you're contributing python to our Machine Learning visualizations.
-Fork <a href="https://github.com/ModelEarth/feed">Feed Player</a> if you're adding to our Feed Player and Visual Project Manager.
+Fork <a href="https://github.com/ModelEarth/earthscape">Earthscape</a> if you're contributing to the our fork of [Chatbot UI](/earthscape/app/) using NextJS React and Supabase for Membership Admin.
-Fork <a href="https://github.com/ModelEarth/useeio.js">USEEIO.js</a> if you're contributing to our DuckDB and Supabase [Open Footprint](/useeio.js/footprint/) SQL visualizations.
+Fork <a href="https://github.com/ModelEarth/requests">Requests</a> if you're python adding to our image and video [Storyboard Generation](/data-pipeline/research/stream).
 Fork <a href="https://github.com/ModelEarth/data-commons">Data-Commons</a> if you're adding Observable Framework D3 data visualizations with the Google Data Commons API.
 Fork <a href="https://github.com/ModelEarth/data-pipeline">Data-Pipeline</a> if you're contributing python to data prep and machine learning projects.

-Fork <a href="https://github.com/ModelEarth/earthscape">Earthscape</a> if you're contributing to the [Chatbot UI](/earthscape/app/) and related NextJS React and Supabase for Membership Admin.
+Also fork the <a href="https://github.com/ModelEarth/localsite">localsite</a> repo so we can review your contributions using [Github Pages](https://docs.github.com/en/pages/quickstart).
+Turn on GitHub Pages for any repo you fork by clicking the Settings icon, then Pages.

 **Step 2.** Enter your GitHub account to include in the install and update cmds below.